 Volkswagen Truck & Bus will initially infuse a $256 million capital investment, or $15.76 per share, which was 12 percent over Navistar’s closing price before the Labor Day weekend.
 Volkswagen Truck & Bus also agreed to hold its shares for a minimum of three years.
 President & CEO Andreas Renschler said forming the alliance is “a perfect entry” for the German-based manufacturer into the North American medium- and heavy-duty commercial vehicle market.

-The deal remains contingent upon Hart–Scott–Rodino Antitrust filings.
+The deal remains contingent on Hart–Scott–Rodino Antitrust filings.

-Volkswagen Truck & Bus operates as a separate entity from Volkswagen, and Renschler said the Navistar deal was in no part related to a recent $14.7 billion settlement the automaker agreed to with the U.S. EPA and state regulators regarding the deliberate deliberate designing software to cheat federal emission laws for diesel cars.
+Volkswagen Truck & Bus operates as a separate entity from Volkswagen.
+Renschler said the Navistar deal was in no part related to a recent $14.7 billion settlement the automaker agreed to with the U.S. EPA and state regulators regarding the deliberate designing of software to cheat federal emission laws for diesel cars.

 Meanwhile, Navistar President & CEO Troy Clarke said it would be “logical” to assume that Volkswagen Truck & Bus engines could eventually power Navistar’s International Truck and IC Bus models.
 Both Clarke and Renschler also confirmed that Volkswagen already produces powertrain solutions to meet the demand of Navistar’s full portfolio of vehicles.